jgarzik/sqawk/README.md

 ## Features

 - Fast in-memory SQL query execution for CSV files
-- Support for SELECT, INSERT, and DELETE operations
+- Support for SELECT, INSERT, UPDATE, and DELETE operations
 - Filter data with SQL WHERE clauses
 - Process multiple files in a single command
 - Safe by default: doesn't modify files without explicit request